MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Unix Operating System.md

 # History of UNIX
 - Initially developed in 1969 by Ken Thompson, Dennis Ritchie, and others at AT&T's Bell Labs.
 - It was written in assembly language but was later rewritten in C by Dennis Ritchie, which significantly increased its portability across different hardware platforms.
-- Over the years, UNIX has evolved through various versions and has inspired the creation of numerous UNIX-like operating systems, such as Linux and BSD.
+- Over the years, UNIX has evolved through various versions and has inspired the creation of numerous UNIX-like [[operating systems]], such as Linux and BSD.

 # UNIX Architecture
 - The UNIX operating system architecture is layered and includes the following components from lowest to highest: